Updated: Jan 17

 I’m guessing for most people the word diet brings up thoughts of the second two definitions – a pattern of eating/drinking aimed at losing weight and/or according to certain rules.

-And when you have goals relating to your health, wellness, physical performance, or aesthetic appearance, nutrition and diet (foods regularly consumed) are key players.
+When you have goals relating to your health, wellness, physical performance, or aesthetic appearance, what you eat is definitely a key player.

-But if you’ve ever followed (or attempted to follow) a diet before - whether that means eating or avoiding certain foods, counting calories, points, or other numbers-based programs, or eating according to a specific schedule, you’re probably well aware of the challenges that come up.
+If you’ve ever followed (or attempted to follow) a diet before - whether that means eating or avoiding certain foods, counting calories, points, or other numbers-based programs, or eating according to a specific schedule - you’re probably well aware of the challenges that come up.

-(Of course, some people will need to follow certain “diets” to manage conditions or diseases, or for ethical or religious preference – being gluten free if you have Celiac for example, or avoiding animal products etc. For the purpose of this blog post, I am NOT referring to these kinds of diets as ones that don’t work.
+(Of course, some people will need to follow certain dietary protocols to manage conditions or diseases, or for ethical or religious preference – being gluten free if you have Celiac for example, or avoiding animal products etc. For the purpose of this blog post, I am NOT referring to these kinds of diets.
 There will always be exceptions to any rule!)